 Diesel fuel can foam when filling the tank.
-This can cause the automatic pump nozzle to shut off, even if the tank is not full.
-If this happens, wait for the foaming to stop, and then fill the tank more slowly.
+The automatic pump nozzle may shut off, even if the tank is not full.
+Wait for the foaming to stop, and then fill the tank more slowly.
+Be careful not to spill fuel.
+Wait five seconds after pumping before removing the fill nozzle.
+Clean fuel from painted surfaces as soon as possible.
+See "Exterior Care" under Vehicle Care in the Owner's Manual.
+Push the fuel door closed.